Eloy Jiménez Player Props: White Sox vs. Tigers

 Eloy Jiménez At The Plate

-- Jimenez is hitting .268 with six doubles, five home runs and 11 walks.
+- Jimenez has six doubles, five home runs and 11 walks while batting .267.

-- Jimenez will look to extend his 12-game hitting streak.
-He's batting .316 with one homer in his last games.
+- Jimenez will look to extend his 13-game hitting streak.
+He's batting .316 with one homer in his last outings.

-- Jimenez has had at least one RBI in 48.3% of his games this year (14 of 29), with two or more RBI five times (17.2%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 15 games this year (50.0%), Jimenez has picked up an RBI, and in five of those games (16.7%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.